 “I was an experienced road biker, but had never ridden off-road.
 Needless to say, mountain biking requires a different skill set than road biking.
 So, although I never grew to love mountain biking, it seemed to me that what the kids needed was someone to provide them structure and keep them safe.
 I really loved watching the kids grow, improve, and gain confidence in their skills.
 And of course, getting to be around Lydia (Kristi’s daughter and a former team captain) was always awesome. “ – Kristi Trostel

-The team’s affiliation with the Edina school system originally meant that only students of the Edina school system can be team members.
+The team’s affiliation with the Edina school system originally meant that only students in the Edina school system can be team members.
 Because this limited the ability of the team to serve the greater Edina community, a second composite team named B3 was founded in 2017 to enable students that attend Blake, Breck and Benilde-St. Margaret’s to race in the Minnesota High School Cycling League while practicing with ECT.
 The founding B3 team consisted of five student athletes.
-The B3 team size has tripled with the 2019 season.
+The B3 team size tripled by the 2019 season.
+Following the 2022 season Breck School began making plans to operate as a separate team and did so for the 2023 season.

 The original Edina Cycling Team was founded in the summer of 2013 by Tom Kendall.
 Tom coached a local snowboard team and was impressed at how snowboarding attracted young athletes that were not interested in typical high school Winter sports.
 When the Minnesota High School Cycling League was founded in 2012 Tom thought the sport might attract similar youth that were not interested in standard high school Fall sports.
 He decided to get involved with the league to learn more about the program.
 The experience impressed him, and he started the Edina team the following year.